-- 7. Providing specialized search and rescue training to police, fire-rescue, EMS, emergency managers, volunteer search and rescue responders, and others who might have a duty to respond to a search and rescue emergency; - 8.
-Gathering and maintaining statistics on search and rescue in the Commonwealth;

-- 9. Compiling, maintaining, and making available an inventory of search and rescue resources available in the Commonwealth; - 10.
-Periodically reviewing search and rescue cases and developing best professional practices; and - 11.
+- 3. Coordinating the activities of search and rescue organizations involved in search and rescue; - 4.
+Maintaining a register of search and rescue certifications, training, and responses; - 5.
+Establishing a memorandum of understanding with the Virginia Search and Rescue Council and its respective member agencies regarding search and rescue efforts; - 6.
+Providing on-scene search and rescue coordination when requested by an authorized person; - 7.
+Providing specialized search and rescue training to police, fire-rescue, EMS, emergency managers, volunteer search and rescue responders, and others who might have a duty to respond to a search and rescue emergency; - 8.
+Gathering and maintaining statistics on search and rescue in the Commonwealth; - 9.
+Compiling, maintaining, and making available an inventory of search and rescue resources available in the Commonwealth; - 2286 10.
+Periodically reviewing search and rescue cases and developing best professional practices; 2287 and - 11.
 Providing an annual report to the Secretary of Public Safety and Homeland Security on the current readiness of Virginia's search and rescue efforts.